 In peacetime, people rarely suffer the severe consequences of cold injury when going about their everyday lives.
 Those incidents that do occur are usually a result of a natural disaster that destroys housing and infrastructure such as an earthquake.
 Accidents occur of course and people or vehicles sometimes fall into icy waters, get caught up in an avalanche or people get stranded in their vehicles in a snow or ice storm without food or warm clothing.

-During war time however, cold has often had a disastrous effect on many otherwise well planned military campaigns.
+During war time however, cold has sometimes had a disastrous effect on many otherwise well planned military campaigns.